Phoenixfire1081/SlenderVortexSimulation/README.md

 ## Slender vortex filament code

 * This code computes the motion of slender vortex filaments with two methods: Local induction approximation (LIA) and the M1 Klein-Knio (M1 KK) scheme.
 Details of both methods can be found in the preprint.
-* It is based on the ezvortex code, written in C, by Daniel Margerit.
+* It is based on the ezvortex code, written in C, by Dr. Daniel Margerit.
 See the original C code and the corresponding publications here: https://github.com/danielmargerit/ezvortex.

 ## Additional references